arangodb/arangojs/README.md

 ### cursor.map(fn, callback)

-Depletes the cursor by applying the function *fn* to each value returned by the query, then invokes the callback with an array of the return values.
+Rewinds and exhausts the cursor by applying the function *fn* to each value returned by the query, then invokes the callback with an array of the return values.

 Equivalent to *Array.prototype.map*.

 ### cursor.reduce(fn, [accu,] callback)

-Depletes the cursor by reducing the values returned by the query with the given function *fn*.
+Rewinds and exhausts the cursor by reducing the values returned by the query with the given function *fn*.
 If *accu* is not provided, the first value returned by the query will be used instead (the function will not be invoked for that value).

 Equivalent to *Array.prototype.reduce*.

+### cursor.rewind()

+Rewinds the cursor.

 ## Collection API